fastapi/typer/typer-cli/README.md

 ## Typer CLI

-This package, `typer-cli`, only provides a command `typer` in the shell with the same functionality of `python -m typer`.

-The only reason why this is a separate package is to allow developers to opt out of the `typer` command by installing `typer-slim`, that doesn't include `typer-cli`.
+⚠️ Do not install this package. ⚠️

+This package, `typer-cli`, does nothing other than depend on `typer`.

+All the functionality has been integrated into `typer`.

+The only reason this package exists is as a migration path for old projects that used to depend on `typer-cli`, so that they can get the latest version of `typer`.

 You probably **should not** install this package.